Enichan/Arenas/README.md

 - Ability to free items via `IntPtr`
 - `UnmanagedRef` is a lightweight struct (only 16 bytes in size) but will cache element counts (always for 7 or fewer elements, and for 32k or fewer elements until item versions exceed 32k)
 - `UnmanagedRef` is blittable and can itself be stored inside arenas (see samples)
-- Ability to use custom memory allocator for allocating page memory, as well as page size
+- Ability to use custom memory allocator for allocating page memory, as well as custom page size

 ## Samples